Year of the Hare (EP): Interactive music video

 Canadian actor Trevor Blumas portraying the music video's protagonist going about his mundane life while being followed by a man wearing a rabbit suit (as seen in the subway window's reflection).

 On June 3, 2015, the band released an interactive music video for "Year of the Hare" co-created by Fucked Up and Canadian actor/musician Trevor Blumas (Warehouse 13, Twice in a Lifetime, Ice Princess).
 The video was presented in a series of loops for both the video and the "Year of the Hare" audio—25 short pieces of the whole project repeating an infinite number of times and connected in a random order, resulting in a different experience for each viewer.
 The viewer was expected to figure out how to progress through the video on his or her own while only being given the pre-video instructions of: "Use your keyboard to escape the loops."
 Some keyboard commands paused, played or advanced the loops, while others affected the video and audio's speed.

 Through the jumbled loops and clips, the video tells the story of a young businessman getting ready for work and heading to the office.
 Throughout his day, he sees several stuffed rabbits or people in rabbit costumes.
 Fucked Up compared the video to the 1993 Bill Murray film Groundhog Day, saying the video is loosely about a man who cannot escape the worst day of his life.
 Fucked Up guitarist Mike Haliechuk said the song is composed of audio loops, and the video in both theme and delivery reinforce this idea.
 He said, "The video for the song is obviously a stretch and very surreal but it's not really far for some people I don't think.
 Wake up, make eggs, take the train, have a few suits you wear during the week, etc. I mean everything good is just the result of someone doing something really boring the same way for a long time and then having it transcend."
 Haliechuk also described the interactive video as being intentionally "unsolvable" because it fit with the theme of the song and that it was "an appropriate way to premiere the song online—in small little chunks of time that are impossible to navigate through, you can only get lost in them and try to find your way out."

 Reception

-Upon release, "Year of the Hare" was met with average to positive reviews from music critics.
-At Metacritic, which assigns a normalized rating out of 100 to reviews from music critics, the album received an average score of 72, which indicates "generally favorable reviews," based on 6 ratings.
+Upon release, Year of the Hare was met with average to positive reviews from music critics.
+At Metacritic, which assigns a normalized rating out of 100 to reviews from music critics, the EP received an average score of 72, which indicates "generally favorable reviews," based on 6 ratings.